-An inventory of salmon and steelhead ESUs and their listing status can be found on the NMFS Northwest Region website (link).
+An inventory of salmon and steelhead ESUs and their listing status can be found on the NOAA Fisheries West Coast Region website.
 Listed salmon and steelhead species in Puget Sound and the Washington coast include:

 - Puget Sound Chinook – listed as threatened in 1999

 - Hood Canal & Strait of Juan de Fuca summer chum – listed as threatened in 1999